MxTheo/travelingguestbook/CONTRIBUTING.md

-# Contributing to Traveling Guestbook
+# Contributing to Traveling Guestbook (Bedankt voor het gesprek on the website)
 Thank you for taking the time to contribute!
 I started this project, while knowing nothing of django and little experience with programming.
 The main things I wrote in the Definition of Done, I learned more from books, then from experience.There is still much I can learn.
 I welcome any feedback and would take it into consideration.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions.